cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 # Join the Cosmos Hub Mainnet

 The current Cosmos Hub mainnet, `cosmoshub-4`, has been performing in place store migration upgrades as of the [Delta Upgrade](https://github.com/cosmos/gaia/blob/main/docs/migration/cosmoshub-4-delta-upgrade.md) July 2021.
-The most recent upgrade was [Theta](https://github.com/cosmos/gaia/blob/main/docs/migration/cosmoshub-4-v7-Theta-upgrade.md) April 2022.
+The most recent upgrade was [Lambda](https://github.com/cosmos/gaia/blob/main/docs/migration/cosmoshub-4-v9-Lambda-upgrade.md) March 2023.

 This type of upgrade preserves the same chain-id but state before the upgrade height is only accessible by corresponding versions of the binary (ie. queries of state between height `6910000` and `8695000` should use `gaia v5.0.x` (Delta) after `86950000` and before `10085397` should use `gaia v6.0.x` (Vega) to guarantee correctly encoded responses.
 The roadmap documentation contains a [history of upgrades](https://github.com/cosmos/gaia/tree/main/docs/roadmap).).
 Visit the [migration section](https://github.com/cosmos/gaia/tree/main/docs/migration) of the Hub's docs for more information on previous chain migrations.

 **This guide includes full instructions for joining the mainnet either as an archive/full node or a pruned node.**